andrewdodd/django-nsync/docs/overview.rst

 their own 'reverse' on which internal objects are being touched by which external systems.
 This is not particularly interesting, but it is perhaps worth checking out the ``ExternalSystem`` and ``ExternalKeyMapping`` classes.

+These classes are also used to decide which 'object' is update if the '``match_on``' fields are changed (i.e. by an SQL UPDATE) but the 'external system key' remains the same.

 But how?